devinkr/js-array-methods/readme.md

   return a + b
 }

-// ES6 Stlye, with Arrow Functions
+// ES6 Style, with Arrow Functions
 const sum = (a, b) => a + b
 ```